ARC Recruitment: Information for Applicants

-For all ARC positions, the minimum font size is 10pt and the maximum word limit is 1,000 words.
+For all ARC positions, the minimum font size is 10pt and the maximum word limit varies for different positions (please check selection documentation).
 Please ensure you select a font type/style and spacing that ensures your application is easily readable.

-- All ARC positions have a word limit of 1,000 words and a minimum 10pt font size.
-Your Pitch will not be eligible for assessment if you have exceeded the word limit.
+- All ARC positions have a maximum word limit (please check selection documentation) and a minimum 10pt font size.
+Your Response will not be eligible for assessment if you have exceeded the word limit.

-- Your Pitch is a chance to tell us why you are the right person for the job, in a nutshell – Why should we hire you?
+- Your response is a chance to tell us why you are the right person for the job, in a nutshell—Why should we hire you?

 - Try not to double up on information that is already in your resume, use the word limit wisely.